Is Sleep Apnea Cured after Weight Loss Surgery?

 Obesity can cause or aggravate many medical conditions.
 High blood pressure, diabetes, and orthopedic problems are among the best-known.
 Another potentially serious condition associated with obesity may be alleviated with surgery: sleep apnea.

-Treatments for sleep apnea can vary.
-Many patients are issued masks to wear during sleep; these are connected to an air pump that gently circulates air into the patient's airway, making sure the throat stays open and breathing can proceed normally.
+Many patients are issued masks to wear during sleep; these are connected to an air pump that gently circulates air into the patient's airway, ensures the throat stays open, and breathing can proceed normally.
 Other treatments include medication and alternative methods.
 Surgery on the throat can also be performed.

 If you are concerned that you might have sleep apnea, it may be a good idea to go for a "sleep study," in which practitioners monitor your sleep to see whether your breathing is adequate.
-If you would like to discuss the links between obesity and sleep apnea, please contact us at (800) 491-1977.
-We'd love to help you find a solution and sleep soundly at night.
+If you would like to discuss the links between obesity and sleep apnea, we'd love to help you find a solution and sleep soundly at night.